opennode/waldur-zabbix/docs/api.rst

  - name - service name,
  - customer - URL of service customer,
  - settings - URL of Zabbix settings, if not defined - new settings will be created from server parameters,
- - dummy - is service dummy,
+ - dummy - is service dummy.

 The following rules for generation of the service settings are used:

  - backend_url - Zabbix API URL;
- - username - zabbix user username (e.g. User);
+ - username - Zabbix user username (e.g. User);
- - password - zabbix user password (e.g. Password);
+ - password - Zabbix user password (e.g. Password);
  - group_name - Zabbix group name for registered hosts (default: "nodeconductor");
- - interface_parameters - Parameters for hosts interface. (default: {"dns": "", "ip": "0.0.0.0", "main": 1,
+ - interface_parameters - default parameters for hosts interface. (default: {"dns": "", "ip": "0.0.0.0", "main": 1,
                           "port": "10050", "type": 1, "useip": 1});
- - templates_names - List of zabbix hosts templates. (default: ["nodeconductor"]);
+ - templates_names - List of Zabbix hosts templates. (default: ["nodeconductor"]);

 Example of a request: